Jeyhooon/home_service_robot/README.md

 ### Robot

-The robot consist of differential drive (to drive the two wheels), a lidar (hokuyo lidar), and a camera which are added using Gazebo plugins.
+The robot is the TurtleBot2 consist of Kobuki base and a Kinect 3D camera.

 |               3D Model                |               RVis Visualization                |
 | :-----------------------------------: | :---------------------------------------------: |